 Whirlpool models are provided with a built-in electronic clean cycle, which provides long-lasting ice consistency.
-Over time, your ice maker may require a more thorough cleaning due to built-up mineral deposits from water.
-These deposits cause discolorations and inconsistent ice quality.
+Over time, your ice maker will require a thorough cleaning, due to built-up mineral deposits from water.
+These deposits cause discolorations in ice cubes and inconsistent ice quality.

 Inspect the cleaning status light.
 The Whirlpool cleaning status light will turn to yellow to let you know you should clean your ice maker soon.
 If the light turns to red, clean your ice maker immediately.
 When you are unable to clean an ice maker that has a red light, refrain from using the appliance until you have time to clean it.
 Even if the light doesn't turn to yellow, according to Whirlpool, you should clean your ice maker if nine months has passed.